Modern display of the Confederate battle flag: The vernacular "Confederate flag"

 Designed by William Porcher Miles, the chairman of the Flag and Seal Committee of the Confederate Provisional Congress, the flag now generally known as the "Confederate flag" was first proposed and rejected as the national flag in 1861.
 However, the design was adopted as a battle flag by the Army of Northern Virginia (ANV) under General Robert E. Lee and grew in popularity throughout the Confederacy.

 To conserve material, the ANV changed Miles' design from a rectangle to a square for the battle flag.
 The rectangular version, similar to the battle flag used by the Army of Tennessee under General Joseph E. Johnston, is the most popular today and common in modern reproductions.
-Despite never having historically represented the Confederacy as a country nor been officially recognized as one of its flags, it is commonly referred to as "the Confederate Flag" and has become a widely recognized symbol of the American South.
+Despite never having historically represented the Confederacy as a country nor been officially recognized as one of its flags, it is commonly referred to as "the Confederate flag" and has become a widely recognized symbol of the American South.
 It is also called the "rebel flag", "Dixie flag", "Confederate battle flag", or "Southern cross".
 Opponents of the flag have referred to it as the "Dixie swastika".
 Due to misconceptions of this design being the Confederacy's national flag, it is often incorrectly called the "Stars and Bars" after the original national design.
 The self-declared Confederate exclave of Town Line, New York, lacking a genuine Confederate flag, flew a version of this flag prior to its 1946 vote to ceremonially rejoin the Union.

 Revival and controversy

 During the "memorial period" that ran from the late 19th century through the 1920s, the use of Confederate flags broadened and became the symbolic embodiment of the Lost Cause.
 The Confederate battle flag was added to the state flags of three former Confederate states.
 The flag of Mississippi included the battle flag from 1894 until 2020, and the flag of Georgia did from 1956 until 2003.
 The 50th anniversary reunion at Gettysburg in 1913 was a turning point in obtaining national acceptance of the flag and other Confederate symbols.
-The flag appears prominently in The Birth of a Nation (1915), a highly successful and influential film which promotes eugenics.
+The flag appears prominently in The Birth of a Nation (1915), a highly successful and influential film which favourably depicts the Ku Klux Klan, a white supremacist group.
 Woodrow Wilson made this the first ever film to air at the White House during his term as president.
 Margaret Mitchell's novel, Gone with the Wind, led to a brief but intense period of nostalgia for the Old South during which the Confederate flag appeared widely.
 In the film adaptation, the flag flutters over a scene of vast carnage.